multiversx/mx-tutorial-sdk-dapp-v5/tutorial/README.md

 7. Update Dashboard page to include Transactions widget
 8. Run lint to fix errors

-## VIDEO 6: Connecting and Testing the dApp functionality
+## VIDEO 6: Interacting with the Smart Contract

 1. Initialize SDK in main.tsx with dApp configuration
 2. Update Unlock component and Header navigation with sdk-dapp hooks